This guide is for married couples where both spouses live in the United States and the sponsoring spouse is a U.S.

 You will then receive notice of a biometrics appointment, usually about one month after USCIS receives your application package.
 The appointment is typically scheduled at the USCIS field office closest to where you live and is usually low-stress — USCIS will simply take fingerprints and photographs of the spouse seeking a green card, in order to conduct background and security checks.
 The sponsoring spouse is not required to attend this appointment and often does not attend.

 If USCIS needs more information or documents to process your application, they will send you a “Request for Evidence” (RFE), typically within 2–3 months.

-For the flat rate of $950, Boundless helps you complete your entire marriage-based green card (spousal visa) application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+For the flat rate of $950, Boundless helps you complete your marriage-based green card (spousal visa) application, including required forms and supporting documents, and independent attorney review.
 Learn more about what you get with Boundless, or start your application now.

 Attending your green card interview